james-c-hernandez/DeckOfCards/README.md

 C# Deck of Cards Program

+Author: This program was created by James C. Hernandez and represents original work.
+Any resemblance to other programs is purely coincidental.

 Overview:
 This program is a C# implementation of a standard deck of 52 playing cards.
 It has been designed to serve as a practice tool for hands-on programming scenarios, such as technical lab exercises during job interviews.